-Once a person has become a student and, therefore, a member of the College community, he/she is asked to abide by the administrative practices of the school.
+Once a person becomes a student and, therefore, a member of the College community, the student is asked to abide by the administrative practices of the College.
 Failure to abide by these and other administrative policies may result in disciplinary action being taken against the student(s) or group responsible for the violation(s).
-School policies are published in many different forms such as the College Catalog, and the Resident Student Handbook, the Guidelines for Community Living, and by different offices including the ARAMARK Dining Services, the Registrar, Computer Center, Standards and Conditions for Affiliation IGC, and Business Offices.
-Because these policies are rather extensive in number, students are advised to inquire of the staff of the College about its policies before they invest time, money or material in any endeavor.
+College policies are published in many different forms such as the College Catalog, and the Resident Student Handbook, the Guidelines for Community Living, and by various offices including the ARAMARK Dining Services, the Office of Student Records, Computer Support Services, IGC Standards and Conditions for Affiliation, and the business offices.
+Because these policies are rather extensive in number, students are advised to inquire of the College staff before they invest time, money or material in any endeavor.
 Students are specifically advised that College policies exist regarding:

-E. ID Cards - Students must have in their possession at all times a valid student identification card and are required to identify himself or herself upon the request of any staff member.
+- ID Cards - Students must have in their possession at all times a valid student identification card and are required to identify themselves upon the request of any staff member.
 These cards and their use are not transferable.

-H. Solicitations - Students should receive approval from the Student Affairs Office for any solicitation to be conducted on campus or any solicitations to be made off campus in which the College's name will be used.
+- Solicitations - Students should receive approval from the Student Affairs Office for any solicitation to be conducted on Campus or any solicitations to be made off Campus in which the College's name will be used.

 - Use of Computing and Other Electronic Resources - The unauthorized use of computing resources is prohibited, including, but not limited to duplication of copyrighted material, unauthorized access to or alteration of records, unauthorized use of electronic communication equipment or networks and the assisting of others in any of these actions either intentionally or unintentionally.
 Students are expected to use campus computer and electronic resources (such as e‑mail, voice mail, PCs, programs and software) in responsible ways and in a manner consistent with the mission of the College.
 For additional usage guidelines see: techhelp.mcla.edu